 - Win-Lose Solution — one person gains something at the expense of the other person.
 It reflects competition instead of compromise.

 - Lose-Lose Solution — no one gets what he or she wants.
 This isn’t a solution, but sometimes this outcome is inevitable.
 As long as the conflict is settled peacefully and respectfully, something has been achieved.

 - Pair the students up.
 Invite them to discuss conflicts that occur at school or that they’ve heard about in the news.
 Instruct each pair to imagine that one of these situations was peacefully resolved.
 Have them write how a solution was reached, who helped, and if it was a “win-win” outcome.
 Have them share their solutions.
 Suggest that we must act respectfully if we want to gain self-respect and earn the respect of others.

 Playing Card Hierarchy

-Learning Objective: To raise consciousness of respect and how student’s feelings are impacted by the interactions with others
+Learning Objective: To raise the consciousness of respect and how student’s feelings are impacted by their interactions with others

 Materials: Deck of playing cards; make four signs to represent the four hierarchy groups.
 Label each sign as follows:

 A, K, Q, J 10, 9, 8 7, 6, 5 4, 3, 2